dhartunian/dhartunian.github.io/_posts/2017-03-30-give-vue-js-a-shot-if-youre-adding-interactivity-to-a-traditional-web-app.md

-# Give Vue.js a shot if you’re adding interactivity to a traditional web-app
+---

-## A few weeks ago I was working on a client project that involves a sizable redesign of their entire site.
-The site’s a traditional server…
+title: Give Vue.js a shot if you’re adding interactivity to a traditional web-app

-## Give Vue.js a shot if you’re adding interactivity to a traditional web-app
+---

 A few weeks ago I was working on a client project that involves a sizable redesign of their entire site.
 The site’s a traditional server-based web application: An HTTP server serves up HTML generated from static templates filled-in with variables retrieved from a database.